-A Seismometer is an instrument which can record disturbances in the motion of the Earth and these instruments can be installed on the ground, underground, or underwater.
+A Seismometer is an instrument which can record disturbances in the motion of the ground.
+These instruments can be installed on the ground, underground or under water.
 A Seismometer can also be installed on a major structure such as a dam wall to record disturbances in the structural integrity of that large structure.

 Short Period Seismometers

 One of Guralp’s range of short period seismometers (we call these “intelligent instruments” ) could be used for monitoring earthquakes in your local region, typically covering a region within about 500km of the sensor.

 The closer you are to an earthquake, the more high frequency signals you can see, so with a range of 1-100Hz, the CMG-6TD-1 is the ideal sensor for this application.
 The collected data (perhaps a 100Hz sampling rate) can be recorded for analysis onto the SD ram memory.
 At the same time local processing on the data is done within complex filters within the instrument and short event messages are prepared and sent out of the instrument via a serial interface.
 These messages are appropriate to be sent across a telemetry link to be displayed on a central computer system.